aks-vijay/personal_projects/encrypter/README.md

 Decryption: Decrypt previously encrypted text using the specified salt and seed.

 ## Security Considerations
-Ensure that you keep your salt and seed values confidential.
+1. Ensure that you keep your salt and seed values confidential.
 Losing them may result in irreversible data loss.

-This script uses the cryptography library, a widely recognized and well-maintained cryptographic library in Python.
+2. The use of PBKDF2HMAC ensures that the key is derived securely from the provided salt and seed.
+3. AES-GCM provides both confidentiality and integrity, making the encryption robust against tampering.
+4. The script utilizes a secure random number generator for generating the Initialization Vector (IV).